ebmar/XBA/README.md

-# Xoreos-Batch-Actions-XBA-for-K1-TSL
+# Xoreos' Batch Actions [XBA] for K1/TSL

 Various actions to complement @DrMcCoy's [Xoreos Tools](https://xoreos.org/downloads/index.html) -- compiled on a batch script that worked and tested with Windows 10.

-It currently limited only with several actions, such as --
+It currently limited only to several actions, such as --

 - 1   : GFF to XML -- K1
 - 2   : TLK to XML -- K1